Juroren

 Ms Josephine Steinfurth

-Subject: Caspar David Friedrich Prize 2023
+Subject: Caspar David Friedrich Prize 2025

 Additional analogue submissions of the same artworks are possible.
 If you chose to submit entries via postal service, please submit them in the form of a portfolio (not larger than 30 cm by 40 cm / DIN A3) or in the form of a printable PDF (not more than 10 MB) on a storage media, such as a USB memory stick.
 If possible, please compress the size of the digitally submitted entries (e.g. by sending in a zip-folder).
 Please do not send in original artworks!

-• a short curriculum vitae (in English)
+• a short CV (in English)

 Submissions which do not meet the formal requirements of the application document will be excluded from the application process.